codad5/php-csv-to-chart/README.md

 ## Approaches

 - I will use [chart.js](https://www.chartjs.org) for a chart representaton
-- I used [php-router library](https://github.com/aosasona/php-router) for easy routing
+- I used [php-router library](https://github.com/aosasona/php-router) for easy routing.
-- for showing the chart i built a mini api to be consumed by the frontend while other datas are been echoed out directly
+- For showing the chart i built a mini api to be consumed by the frontend while other datas are been echoed out directly

 ### Running it